X-Illuminati/cacography/README.md

-notify-all.sh       | Script to (attempt) discover all dbus-session busses and notify-send to each of them. hardlink-dedup.sh   | Scan directory for identical files and replace them with hardlinks. repeat.sh           | Repeat a command within specified limits.
+notify-all.sh       | Script to (attempt) discover all dbus-session busses and notify-send to each of them. hardlink-dedup.sh   | Scan directory for identical files and replace them with hardlinks. repeat.sh           | Repeat a command within specified limits. spstart.sh          | Script to properly start spacenavd with the quirks of my SpacePilot HP

 ### cron.d
 Various cron jobs.